Schwalben Law Firm | Lee M. Schwalben, M.D., J.D., LLC

 To take legal action, however, you need to act fast.
 In Louisiana, you typically have one year from the date of injury or discovery of the injury to file a medical malpractice claim.

-Why You Need an Erb’s Palsy Lawyer
+Why You Need An Erb’s Palsy Lawyer

 Navigating a legal claim can be overwhelming, but when that claim revolves around your child, it adds a whole new level of stress to the situation.
 These kinds of cases are emotionally charged and legally complex, requiring not just proof of negligence but also a deep understanding of medical standards and long-term care needs.